Radial and Non-Radial Oscillations of Protoneutron Stars with Hyperonic Composition: Results and Analysis

 Considering that the masses of the PNSs in the second and third stages are nearly identical, we infer that the presence of neutrinos in the second stage increases the P.E. in the $f$-mode frequency when using the Cowling approximation.
 In the first stage, where a larger number of neutrinos are trapped, the P.E. is also higher than in the intermediate stages, further supporting the role of neutrinos in increasing the error.
 This is because neutrinos contribute to the EoS through their pressure, influencing the star’s stability, gravitational field, and the restoring force responsible for fluid oscillations.
 Since the Cowling approximation neglects metric perturbations, it fails to capture the full impact of neutrino-induced effects, leading to less accurate predictions in neutrino-rich environments than full GR calculations \cite{Sotani:2020mwc}.

 From \Cref{frequency_mass_1} and \Cref{tab:model_frequencies_with_cowling}, it is clear that at a mass of $1.4\,M_{\odot}$, the $f$-mode frequencies for nucleonic and hyperonic EoSs are quite close.
 However, at higher masses such as $2.0\,M_{\odot}$, the frequencies become significantly higher for hyperonic EoS, emphasizing the increased influence of EoS softening due to the presence of hyperons.
 An interesting observation can be made from the GR values in the $f_{1.4}$ column of \Cref{tab:model_frequencies_with_cowling}.
-The frequencies are lower for configurations with $s_B = 2, Y_l = 0.2$ and $s_B = 2, Y_{\nu_e} = 0$ compared to those with $s_B = 2, Y_l = 0.4$ and cold matter at $T = 0$.
-This effect can be attributed to changes in temperature and compactness during the evolutionary stages of the star due to changes in $s_B$ and $Y_l$.
+The frequencies are lower for configurations with $s_B = 2, Y_l = 0.2$ and $s_B = 2, Y_{\nu_e} = 0$ compared to those with $s_B = 1, \, Y_l = 0.4$ and cold matter at $T = 0$.
+This effect can be attributed to changes in temperature and compactness during the star's evolutionary stages, resulting from variations in $s_B$ and $Y_l$.
 In the early neutrino-trapping phase (first stage), the high $Y_l$ and trapped neutrinos provide additional pressure support, keeping the EoS relatively stiff.